EXCLUSIVE-South Africa tries to recover over $23 mln from SAP for 'unlawful' contracts

 Zuma also denies involvement in any corruption.
 Ramaphosa has staked his reputation on cleaning up public life in South Africa but a spate of tender scandals during the coronavirus crisis has made some analysts question whether much progress has been made.

 The COVID-19 pandemic has poleaxed an already weak economy and set the stage for a record budget deficit in the post-apartheid era.
-This week the SIU and Eskom, the state power company that has also featured in corruption scandals, took steps to try to recoup 3.8 billion rand they allege was diverted from the utility by former Eskom executives and the Guptas.
+This week the SIU and Eskom took steps to try to recoup 3.8 billion rand they allege was diverted from the utility by former Eskom executives and the Guptas.